You are here

 A museum's exhibits and collection are a core part of its identity.
 As part of our mission and vision, the American Jazz Museum aims to exhibit a collection of artifacts that helps tell the story of jazz's impact in Kansas City, the nation, and the world.
 See below for what our exhibits and collections may offer you.

-Listening stations, touch screen interactives, custom mixing boards, and the John H. Baker Film Collection complement a year-round display of artifacts, graphics, and commissioned artwork.
+Listening stations, touch screen interactives, custom mixing boards, and the John H. Baker Film Collection compliment a year-round display of artifacts, graphics, and commissioned artwork.
 Some highlights include Charlie Parker’s Grafton saxophone, a sequined gown worn by Ella Fitzgerald, and two rotating gallery spaces: the Ida McBeth Changing Gallery & the Ron Chaney Gallery.

 The Changing Gallery